Branches and publishing in Nordcraft

 • Simplified testing: Test changes independently before publishing

-• Reduced risk of conflicts: Minimize conflicts from simultaneous edits to the same code
+• Reduced risk of conflicts: Minimize conflicts from simultaneous edits to the same project

 Tip

 Keep branches small and short-lived.
-A branch should contain just a single feature like "add-color-picker" or "fix-dialog-styling-issue".
-Try to complete each branch within a single day's work.
+A branch should contain just a single feature like add-color-picker or fix-dialog-styling-issue.

 Working with branches